levenhagen/idp-acm-tmm-policy/README.md

-# IDP k8s Policy - RHACM + Policy Generator
+# htpasswd IDP k8s Policy - RHACM + Policy Generator

 The main goal of this repository is to create a k8s Policy using RHACM & Policy Generator.